Let be an additive category. A chain complex in is a sequence of morphisms

 Warning

-For an abstract abelian category, one can argue that these names are inappropriate, in so much as they are evocative of certain geometric features that have no context or interpretation in an abstract abelian category.
+One can argue that for an abstract abelian category these names are inappropriate, in so much as they are evocative of certain geometric features that have no context or interpretation in an abstract abelian category.
 As such, I tend to avoid their use.

 Cochain complexes